-outdoor dry-bulb temperature (ODB): the temperature that a thermometer would measure if exposed to outdoor air.
-This is the temperature of air entering the condenser coil.
+outdoor dry-bulb temperature (ODB): the temperature indicated by an ordinary thermometer when exposed to outdoor air.

+Informative Note: This is the temperature of air entering the condenser coil.

-part-load factor (PLF): the ratio of the efficiency at part load to the steady-state efficiency; it represents the degradation in efficiency due to part-load operation.
+part-load factor (PLF): the ratio of the efficiency at part load to the steady-state efficiency.
+Informative Note: PLF represents the degradation in efficiency due to part-load operation.

 part-load ratio for cooling (PLR): the ratio of the net refrigeration effect to the adjusted net total capacity for the cooling coil.
-As shown in Annex B13, for the purpose of calculating the COP degradation factor (CDF), defining PLR as the ratio of gross total evaporator coil load to the gross total capacity produces an equivalent CDF.
-(Also see net refrigeration effect, adjusted net total capacity, COP degradation factor, gross total evaporator coil load, and gross total capacity.)
+(Also see net refrigeration effect and adjusted net total capacity.)
+Informative Note: As shown in Annex B13, for the purpose of calculating the COP degradation factor (CDF), defining PLR as the ratio of gross total evaporator coil load to the gross total capacity produces an equivalent CDF.
+(Also see COP degradation factor, gross total evaporator coil load, and gross total capacity.)